stoltene2/blog/posts/2015-11-08-configure-emacs-haskell-mode-and-projectile/index.markdown

 out [Stack](https://github.com/commercialhaskell/stack) if you haven't already.
 It might change the way you develop Haskell applications.

+There are three goals for configuring my Haskell project with projectile in Emacs.

+1. Configure projectile's build command `C-c p c`, to use stack
+1. Configure projectile's test command `C-c p P`, to use stack
+1. Hook into projectile's toggle between test and implementation for test files ending in "Spec"

 Below I will present two different options for configuring Haskell and [Projectile](http://batsov.com/projectile/).
 First, global editor configuration for your project settings.
 Second, project specific